argoproj-labs/old-argo-dataflow/docs/EXAMPLES.md

 ### [301-two-sinks](https://raw.githubusercontent.com/argoproj-labs/argo-dataflow/main/examples/301-two-sinks-pipeline.yaml)

-This example has two sinks
+This example has two sinks.

+* When using two sinks, you should put the most reliable first in the list, if the message cannot be delivered, then subsequent sinks will get the message.

 ```